momentohq/standards-and-practices/docs/client-specifications/configuration.md

 import * as config from '@gomomento/sdk/config';

 /**
- * Dev provides defaults suitable for a medium-to-high-latency dev environment.
+ * Laptop config provides defaults suitable for a medium-to-high-latency dev environment.
 Permissive timeouts, retries, potentially
  * a higher number of connections, etc.
  */
-const devConfig = config.Dev.latest();
+const devConfig = config.Laptop.latest();

 /**
- * ProdLowLatency provides defaults suitable for a low-latency prod environment.
-This is for the use case where the
+ * InRegion provides defaults suitable for an environment where your client is running in the same region as the Momento
- * client is running on an application server in the same region as the Momento service.
-It has more agressive timeouts
+ * service.
+It has more agressive timeouts and retry behavior than the Laptop config.
- * and retry behavior, to ensure that cache unavailability doesn't force unacceptably high application latencies.
+ *
+ * The InRegion.Default config prioritizes throughput and client resource utilization.
  */
-const prodConfig = config.ProdLowLatency.latest();
+const prodConfig = config.InRegion.Default.latest();

+/**
+ * The InRegion.LowLatency config prioritizes keeping p99.9 latencies as low as possible, potentially sacrificing
+ * some throughput to achieve this.
+Use this configuration if the most important factor is to ensure that cache
+ * unavailability doesn't force unacceptably high latencies for your own application.
+ */
+const prodLowLatencyConfig = config.InRegion.LowLatency.latest();
 ```

 ## Configuration interface